-Department Extension Instructor/CA CLS License # Extension/Email School of HP, HS, and PS Office 3369/3557/3647 Dr. Hency Chu, Program Director MTQ00000022 3777 Hencelyn.Chu@ canyons.edu Child Development 3541 Desiree Tan-Castillo, MLT Faculty MTA00031219 3777 Desiree.Tan-Castillo@ canyons.edu Computer Center 3302 David Chu, MLT Faculty MTA00041684 3777 David.Chu@ canyons.edu DSPS 3341 Bridget Wallace, MLT Faculty MTA 00041300 3777 Bridget.Wallace@ canyons.edu Learning Center 3331 Annabelle Herrera MLT Faculty 3777 Annabelle.
-Herrera@canyons.edu Library 3359 Ping (Eva) Li MLT Faculty Ping.Li@canyons.edu Student Develop.
-3261 Tutorial Lab 3344 Dean: Dr. Kathy Bakhit 3557 Kathy.Bakhit@canyons.edu
+Department Extension Instructor/CA CLS License # Extension/Email

+School of HPPS Office 3369/3557/3647 Dr. Hency Chu, Program Director MTQ0000022 3777 Hencelyn.Chu@ canyons.edu

+Child Development 3541

+Computer Center 3302

+DSPS 3341

+Learning Center 3331

+Library 3359

+Student Develop.
+3261

+Tutorial Lab 3344

+Dean: Dr. Kathy Bakhit 3107 Kathy.Bakhit@canyons.edu

-MLT Instructor Faculty Office Hours
+Instructor Faculty Office Hours

-MLT Instructor Faculty Office Hours can be accessed in the course syllabi provided to students at the beginning of each semester.
+Instructor Faculty Office Hours can be accessed in the course syllabi provided to students at the beginning of each semester.
 If a student would like to meet with an instructor outside of the published office hours, students are encouraged to send an email to the specific instructor to set up a meeting appointment.